 The Cabildo was built in 1795 and completed in 1799.
-It was the seat of the Spanish municipal government in New Orleans.
+It was the seat of the Spanish municipal government .
 Members of the Cabildo ( today, we know it as the city council) met there for years.
 The Cabildo later became the home of the Louisiana Supreme Court until 1911 when it became part of the Louisiana State Museum.
 The exhibits housed in the Cabildo focus on Louisiana’s early history.

 The Cabildo is historically significant because it was in this building that in 1803 the American Government signed the Louisiana Purchase and bought the Louisiana territory from the French.
 Come see where this historical document was signed and experience the historical excitement that is the Cabildo.
 Located at 701 Chartres St. the Cabildo is open every day of the week except Monday from 10am – 4:30pm.